When it comes to choosing the best amplifiers for turntables, there’s a lot to consider.

 The STR-DH190 from Sony was designed with the vinyl revival in mind.
 With greater numbers of younger listeners buying more and more records, Sony designed this impressive budget amplifier to deliver great sonic performance right out of the box.

-Unlike some cheaper units, where the built-in phono stage can suffer from noise due to its proximity to the power transformer, Sony ensured reasonable distance in their design.
+Unlike some cheaper units, where the built-in phono stage can suffer from noise due to its proximity to the power transformer, Sony ensured a reasonable distance in their design.

 When you’re not spinning records, there’s a convenient Bluetooth connection.
 The STR-DH190 is the perfect entry to vinyl HiFi separates, and it sounds remarkably good for less than $200!